miningful/blog/_posts/2017-10-31-welcome-to-massively-the-jekyll-theme.md

 ## Why I opend blog
 To review daily learning and share with people who loves coding

-Download this repository [here](https://github.com/iwiedenm/jekyll-theme-massively) and save it to any folder you want.

-Open a terminal window or a command line and ```cd``` to that location.

 Then enter: ```bundle exec jekyll serve```.
 You can now access your new Jekyll site from [http://127.0.0.1:4000/](http://127.0.0.1:4000/).
 Have fun exploring your new site!